 What if the wind isn’t blowing, though?
 In that case, you can rent a SUP to go around, or even join a SUP expedition to go from one beach to the other.

-Last but definitely not least you can go diving.
+Last but definitely not least you can go diving in Sardinia.
 There are various good spots for that in Sardinia – the most popular ones are the area of Villasimius, Carloforte, and Asinara island in the north.

 Hike or climb

 You will have plenty of chances to get close to nature in Sardinia.
-Hiking is definitely one of the things to do in Sardinia and there are plenty of trails that go through the forests and the mountains as well as coastal ones for any difficulty level.
+Hiking in Sardinia is fantastic and there are plenty of trails that go through the forests and the mountains as well as coastal ones for any difficulty level.

-Gorropu Canyon is a great area for hiking, with a variety of trails starting in Dorgali or Urzulei.
-The gorge – one of the deepest in Europe – is also perfect for climbing.
+Gorropu Canyon is a great area for hiking and the best place to go climbing in Sardinia, with a variety of trails starting in Dorgali or Urzulei.
+The gorge is one of the deepest in Europe.

 The best coastal trail is by far Selvaggio Blu, a challenging 6 days hike mixed with some canyoning that goes to some of the most isolated beaches on the island.